MatVeiQaaa/lunaticvibesf/README.md

 It is a fork of [Lunatic Vibes](https://github.com/yaasdf/lunaticvibes), a clone of Lunatic Rave 2 (beta3 100201).
 After using LVF, profiles will not be compatible with Lunatic Vibes anymore, so make sure to have backups before moving.
+Replays set in LVF will not work in Lunatic Vibes either.

 ## Features